Princess Alexandra of Luxembourg

-Princess Alexandra of Luxembourg (Alexandra Joséphine Teresa Charlotte Marie Wilhelmine; born 16 February 1991) is the fourth child and only daughter of Henri, Grand Duke of Luxembourg, and Maria Teresa, Grand Duchess of Luxembourg, and the younger sister of Grand Duke Guillaume V. Alexandra is also "Princess of Nassau" and "Princess of Bourbon-Parma".
+Princess Alexandra of Luxembourg (Alexandra Joséphine Teresa Charlotte Marie Wilhelmine; born 16 February 1991) is a member of the grand ducal family of Luxembourg and the fourth child and only daughter of Henri, Grand Duke of Luxembourg, and Maria Teresa, Grand Duchess of Luxembourg, and the younger sister of Grand Duke Guillaume V. Alexandra is also "Princess of Nassau" and "Princess of Bourbon-Parma".
 She is currently 7th in the line of succession.

 Early life and background

 Princess Alexandra was born on 16 February 1991 at the Grand Duchess Charlotte Maternity Hospital in Luxembourg.
 She was raised in the Luxembourg countryside at Fischbach Castle, and later at Berg Castle, where her family moved upon her father's ascent to the Luxembourg throne.

 Through her father, she is directly linked and related to many European royal families, which include; Belgium, the Netherlands, Sweden, Denmark, Austria, Liechtenstein, Portugal, and Spain.
 Her paternal great-grandfather was King Leopold III of Belgium, her great-grandmother was Princess Astrid of Sweden and the current King Philippe of Belgium is her first cousin once removed.
 Her paternal aunts are Archduchess Marie Astrid of Austria and Princess Margaretha of Liechtenstein.
 Her godparents are Archduchess Maria-Anna of Austria and Prince Michel of Ligne.
 Her siblings are: Grand Duke Guillaume V, Prince Félix, Prince Louis and Prince Sébastien.
 She is seventh in line of succession to the throne.